-There are two kinds of ginseng, American ginseng which has yellow tan color and Korean ginseng which has deep red brownish color.
+There are two kinds of ginseng, American ginseng which has yellow tan color and Korean (panax) ginseng which has deep red brownish color.
+In general, ginseng comes either whole, or cut up into thin slices.
+Whole ginsengs are usually more expensive, so feel free to use ginseng slices.
 My Mom told me that Korean ones are better, but I like both, and tend to use whichever I have at hand.
-You can use half and half, all American ginseng, or just Korean ginseng, the soup will still be just as delicious.
+You can use half and half, 100% American ginseng, or 100% Korean ginseng, the soup will still be just as delicious.
 Notice how a tiny dried wrinkly ginseng got all puffed up once cooked?
 They tend to do that a lot :)

 As for the chicken, you want to at least use free range chicken, or ayam kampung as we call it in Indonesia.
 For a truly luxurious soup, one can always get a silky chicken.
 Silky chicken is very distinct, they have black skin and the meat is also darker when cooked.
 They are a bit expensive, running at about twice the price of a free range ones, ouch!
 So I usually just stick to using free range chicken for my Chinese herbal soups.